About Westdale Secondary School

 Welcome to Westdale Secondary School

 Westdale is HWDSB’s first International World School offering an International Baccalaureate Diploma.
-We currently offer two Specialist High Skills Major programmes in Construction and Arts and Culture.
+Westdale Secondary School currently offers two Specialist High Skills Major programs in Construction and Arts and Culture.
 In addition, Westdale is able to offer a wide range of secondary courses including a unique Music Strings program and Enrichment courses in English and Mathematics.

 Principal: Joshua Connor